 We’re going to compare some of the key features between the two website builders, give our opinions on which website builder is better for each feature, and you can decide overall, whether Wix or Weebly is better for you.

-In this post, I will compare Wix and Weebly in 8 different aspects to see which one is better:
+In this post, I will compare Wix and Weebly in 8 different categories to see which one is better.

 Most people will judge popularity by the website builders’ total user base – how many people are using Wix versus how many people are using Weebly.

 Both Wix and Weebly are very large website builders.
-At the time of this post, Wix has 26 million registered accounts and Weebly has 15 million.
-A quick math tells us that Wix has more than 2 times the number of registered accounts than Weebly, but this comparison is not very clear cut.
+At the time of this post, Wix has 87 million registered accounts and Weebly has 40 million.
+A quick math tells us that Wix has more than 2 times the number of registered accounts than Weebly, but this comparison doesn’t tell the whole story.

 A registered user is not the same as an active user.
 A person could sign up for free accounts and abandon the website builder.
 That abandoned account may also be counted as part of the total number of “registered user”.

-So the 26 million registered users for Wix or the 15 million registered users for Weebly may not be completely accurate.
-The fact will remain that we might never know which website builder has a larger “active” user base, which is a much more accurate measurement of which one is more popular.
+So the 87 million registered users for Wix or the 40 million registered users for Weebly does not tell the entire story about which website builder is more popular.

 Based on the numbers published by each website builder, it appears that Wix has more registered users.
-But again, the numbers could be very misleading.
+But again, the numbers may not tell you the entire story.

 As such, you should not put too much emphasis on determining which website builder more superior based on the total number of users for each website builder.
 Rather, just keep this in mind as we discuss more pros and cons in the following sections.